NicolasAraya932/fastaProcessingTry/fastaP3/README.md

 #### Filtering:

-* Modify the global counter variable adding 1 only when the char is in "ATCG" and deleting the first line with the description of the sequence.
+* Process without thinking about what char is wrong to get all the file as a string.

-* Do the same, but creating a dinamic var. with the real size of the string.
+* Save all valid chars to a dinamic buffer and then return it.

 ### KMER: